Storterald/VSCode-Jetbrains-Looks/readme.md

 Changes the settings and the look of `vscode` to emulate the one from Jetbrains IDEs.

+## Jetbrains Mono font

+The extension will automatically select `Jetbrains Mono Regular` as the editor font if installed on the computer.
+You can download it [here](https://www.jetbrains.com/lpmono/).

-# Custom CSS and JS
+## Custom CSS and JS

 This depends on `be5invis.vscode-custom-css`.
 This means that every time vs code is updated, the action `Reload Custom CSS and JS` must be run.